droptable-industries/droptable-industries.github.io/docs/README.md

 Welcome to Droptable Industries.

-Dropping tables left, right, and centre
+Providing cloud services to the communtiy while dropping tables left, right, and centre

 For phone support, contact 0800-DROP-TABLE